breynisson/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-We make a dataframe where NA's are filled with the average for that interval.
+We make a dataframe where NA's are substituded with the average for that interval.

 ```r
 merged_df = merge(data, av_per_in_df_cc, by="interval")